hav4ik/hav4ik.github.io/articles/_posts/2021-11-25-consistency-in-deep-learning.md

   feature: "/articles/images/2021-11-25-consistency/feature.jpg"
   display: false
 commits: "#"
-tags: [unsupervised learning, deep learning]
+tags: [unsupervised learning, deep learning, survey]
 excerpt: >-
-  The amount of data we can collect grows exponentially faster than our ability to label them.
-  One of the ways to train a model on unlabeled data is to exploit the invariances of the model's outputs.
+  One of the ways to train a model on unlabeled data is to use Consistency objectives to exploit the invariances of the model's outputs.
   This post is a curated list of examples of how Consistency Constraints are used in Unsupervised Learning.

 show_excerpt: true